project-n-oss/sidekick/integration_tests/README.md

 ssh into the instance and clone the [sidekick repository](https://github.com/project-n-oss/sidekick)

-### Create a test bucket
+### Create a test buckets

+You need to create two buckets for the tests:
+- A bucket that will be crunched by bolt
+- A "failover" bucket that will not be touched by bolt, this will force sidekick to failover back to aws calls.

 :warning: Make sure you select the same region as the one your cluster is running in.

 1. Go to the s3 console in the same account as your cluster.
 2. Create a bucket for the tests.
 The bucket name should be something like: `sidekick-tests-rvh` where rvh is your initials.
+3. Create anoter "failover" bucket for the tests.
+The bucket name should be something like: `sidekick-failover-tests-rvh` where rvh is your initials.
-3. Add the following bucket policies to the bucket:
+4. Add the following bucket policies to the buckets:

 ```json
 {